jzhansen/L-SERIES/README.md

     MAPLE 2026 FILES "L-SERIES-2026.TXT" AND/OR "L-SERIES-2026.MW".

-    DIRECTIONS FOR BUILDING, LOADING & EXECUTING TO GET WZ PROOFS OF IDENTITIES AS INDICATED IN ARTICLE "Fast Computing Formulas for some Dirichlet L-Series" ArXiv:2601.12495 [math.NT], Jorge Zuniga 2026:
+    DIRECTIONS FOR BUILDING, LOADING & EXECUTING TO GET Wilf-Zeilberger PROOFS OF L-SERIES IDENTITIES FROM ARTICLE "Fast Computing Formulas for some Dirichlet L-Series" ArXiv:2601.12495 [math.NT], Jorge Zuniga 2026:

  1.- DOWNLOAD MAPLE FILE "CreativeTelescoping.mla" from this link